NIPG-DG schemes for transformed master equations modeling open quantum systems: Abstract

 \section{Abstract}

-This work presents a numerical analysis of a master equation modeling the interaction of a system with a noisy environment in the particular context of open quantum systems.
-It is shown that our transformed master equation has a reduced computational cost in comparison to a Wigner-Fokker-Planck model of the same system for the general case of any potential.
-Specifics of a NIPG-DG numerical scheme adequate for the convection-diffusion system obtained are then presented.
-This will let us solve computationally the transformed system of interest modeling our open quantum system.
-A benchmark problem, the case of a harmonic potential, is then presented, for which the numerical results are compared against the analytical steady-state solution of this problem.
+This work presents a numerical analysis of a Discontinuous Galerkin (DG) method for a { transformed master equation modeling an open quantum system: a quantum sub-system interacting with a noisy environment}.
+It is shown that the presented transformed master equation has a reduced computational cost in comparison to a Wigner-Fokker-Planck model of the same system for the general case of { non-harmonic} potentials via DG schemes.
+Specifics of a { Discontinuous Galerkin (DG) } numerical scheme adequate for the system of convection-diffusion equations obtained for our Lindblad master equation in position basis are presented.
+This lets us solve computationally the transformed system of interest modeling our open quantum system problem. { The benchmark case of a harmonic potential is then presented}, for which the numerical results are compared against the analytical steady-state solution of this problem.
+Two non-harmonic cases are then presented: the linear and quartic potentials are modeled via our DG framework, for which we show our numerical results.